What is the Hype Around Six Sigma? And Why Should I Become Certified?

 - Six Sigma will help streamline processes and reduce customer satisfaction.
 For example, by applying the Cross-functional Process Mapping (CFPM) technique, Citibank was able to recognize and correct unnecessary steps in their processes, resulting in great customer satisfaction levels.

-What are the Six Sigma process?
+What is the Six Sigma process?

 1. Define Phase